 CHILDREN’S LEARNING

-Ignorance of differences is perhaps the most important challenge facing mankind when it comes to building a positive sense of identity and belonging.
-Intervention programs are designed and embedded at 3 Bears that highlight the benefits of experiencing and celebrating living and learning from others and communities.
-Children, Educators and families can not appreciate what a multicultural world has to offer without this.
-Our wellbeing program promotes intercultural understanding and community Harmony to meet the specific culturally diverse needs and backgrounds of our children, families and Educators.
-Participation, links and partnerships with the community is a fundamental belief of this service and monthly visits from various organisations into the service are highlights that develop a sense of belonging in the children to other groups and communities.
+Inclusivity is at the forefront of our practices.
+We believe a positive sense of identity and belonging is imperative to supporting a child’s growth.
+Intervention programs are designed and embedded at 3 Bears Cottage that highlight the benefits of experiencing and celebrating living and learning from others and our communities.
+Our intercultural understanding and community harmony allows us to engage in and meet the needs and backgrounds of our children, families and educators.
+Participation, links and partnerships with the community is a fundamental belief of this service and are highlights that develop a sense of belonging in our children to other groups and communities.

 THE PROGRAM – ELYF